jigx-com/jigx-docs-examples/docs/Components/carousel.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 The carousel in this example uses Dynamic Data and a `counter` in the top right corner instead of pagination.
-The counter displays the number of items in the carousel and position of the current item.&#x20;
+The counter displays the number of items in the carousel and position of the current item.
 The example uses a `composite` jig to create a master detail jig, allowing you to tap on the image in the carousel and the corresponding detail is shown below.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-counter.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-counter.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ypD9O_llX4-cvZGwXkM1L_cc-carousel-counter.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ypD9O_llX4-cvZGwXkM1L_cc-carousel-counter.gif" size="80" width="284" height="570" position="center" caption="Carousel with counter" alt="Carousel with counter"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ypD9O_llX4-cvZGwXkM1L_cc-carousel-counter.gif" size="80" position="center" caption="Carousel with counter" alt="Carousel with counter"}
 :::
 ::::